Allyship

 Individual Actions for Allyship

-• Educate Yourself: Read books that address social justice and equity; attend online trainings and webinars; engage in critical self-reflection about your own biases (take the Harvard Implicit Associations Test).
+• Educate Yourself: Read books, attend online and in-person trainings, and webinars.
+Engage in critical self-reflection about your own biases (take the Harvard Implicit Associations Test).

-• Educate Others: Be courageous and address bias and microaggressions; Share insights and invite others to participate in conversations + trainings/webinars.
+• Educate Others: Be courageous and address discrimination.
+Share insights and invite others to participate in conversations, trainings, and webinars.

-• Support & Encourage: Explore ways to support your colleagues/peers from marginalized backgrounds; Support BIPOC businesses & artists engaged in equity work.
+• Support & Encourage: Explore ways to support your colleagues and peers who face barriers to access and opportunities.
+Support businesses and artists engaged in empowerment.

-• Initiative & Preventing: Take action and organize in partnership with communities of resilient identities; remember to center the voices and needs of those who you are in solidarity with.
+• Initiative & Preventing: Act and organize in partnership with communities, remembering to center the voices and needs of its members.